adlme/crazy-caby/README.md

 1. DESCRIPTION

 The game consists of driving your cabify around Coast City, picking up customers and driving them to their destinations.
+Avoid the Taxis or you will lose money, time and your client!!!

 2. MVP (DOM - Deliverables)